Andreas Ignaz Wawruch

-Andreas Ignaz Wawruch (Note: BLKÖ erroneously refers to him as Andreas Johann Wawruch) (25 November 1772 (Note: 1782 by some sources, including the Beethoven-Haus website and at :de:Andreas Ignaz Wawruch; the earlier date is extensively justified by Lorenz), Niemtschitz an der Hanna - 20 March 1842, Vienna) was an Austrian physician and university professor, particularly noted for his association with, and medical attendance on, Ludwig van Beethoven.
+Andreas Ignaz Wawruch (Note: BLKÖ erroneously refers to him as Andreas Johann Wawruch) (25 November 1772 (Note: 1782 by some sources, including the Beethoven-Haus website; the earlier date is extensively justified by Lorenz) – 20 March 1842) was an Austrian medical doctor and university professor.
+He was particularly noted for his association with, and medical attendance on, Ludwig van Beethoven.

 Early life

-Andreas Ignaz Wawruch was the son of Ignaz Wawruch, a peasant farmer, and Anna Wawruch, (b.
+Andreas Ignaz Wawruch was born on 25 November 1772 in Němčice, Moravia.
+He was the son of Ignaz Wawruch, a peasant farmer, and Anna Wawruch, (b.
 Kazyk).
-He was given violin and singing lessons by his uncle, Kaspar Wawruch, (a theologian and local schoolteacher) and in 1786 was admitted to the Archbishop's Chapel at Kroměříž as a boy soprano.
+He was given violin and singing lessons by his uncle, Kaspar Wawruch, (a theologian and local schoolteacher) (Note: Kaspar Wawruch died a schoolteacher in the town of Tovačov in 1818.) and in 1786 was admitted to the Archbishop's Chapel at Kroměříž as a boy soprano.

 Studies

 After earlier studies in theology, classical literature, and music, Wawruch studied medicine at the University of Prague.
-At the end of 1810, he became an assistant physician at the Vienna University Hospital and also a teaching assistant in pathology and pharmacology.
+At the end of 1810, he became an assistant medical doctor at the University of Vienna Hospital and also a teaching assistant in pathology and pharmacology.
 In 1812, he received his doctorate in medicine from the University of Vienna with his dissertation "Tentamen inaugurale philologico-medicum sistens antiquitates typhi contagiosi" (tr.
 "An inaugural philological-medical essay on the antiquities of contagious typhus.")
 Shortly thereafter, he completed his habilitation there.